readthedocs/template/docs/settings.rst

       - Select is lines are drawn beteewn station that is relayed to its relay station.
    - Station Status
       - Closed stations are displayed in red and crossed out.
-      - Other funstions will be added. (after v0.316)
+      - Other functions will be added at a later date.
    - Grey Line
       - Displays the solar terminator on the map.
       - Currently a single line moving across the screen. (v0.316)